 Sir D. And now, if you please, we'll proceed!
+(Walking back to center)

 All the girls express their horror of SIR DESPARD.
 As he approaches them they fly from him, terror stricken, leaving him alone on the stage.
+The Officers chase after them.